The service we provide is a 1000 megabit symmetrical per second (same upload as download speeds) connection for £30 month.

 Fibre optic networks require a minimum of maintenance and does not suffer from corrosion or unreliable connections.
 The equipment has been developed to meet the stringent requirements of global enterprises, often supporting millions of users, so reliability is key.
 Such unreliable disconnections and downtime, slow speeds all become a thing of the past with FTTH.

 OFCOM has recommended that fibre delivered high speed broadband has a battery backup in the customer’s premises capable of maintaining service for up to an hour should mains power fail.
 This allows VoIP telephony services (as well as battery powered laptops etc.) to continue when the power fails in the same way as a standard landline telephone.
-This in turn will allow users to give up their landlines, something which urban broadband users are obliged to retain at additional expense.A battery supply is included as part of the B4RN standard service so that those wishing to relinquish their landlines and save the line rental can do so.
-We offer a VoIP telephony service and can move your existing landline number across to our system.
-There are a number of commercial telephony providers who offer attractive packages of inclusive calls using VoIP systems and these will all operate reliably over our network.
+This in turn will allow users to give up their landlines, something which urban broadband users are obliged to retain at additional expense.A battery supply will be included as part of the B4RN standard service so that those wishing to relinquish their landlines and save the line rental can do so.
+We will offer a VoIP telephony service and you will be able to move your existing landline number across to our system.
+There are a number of commercial telephony providers who offer attractive packages of inclusive calls using VoIP systems and these will all operate reliably over our network until the community sets up its own service.

 Add Value to Your Home